-It isn't just luxury cars that have these selectable driving mode buttons.
-Models as plebian as the Honda Civic and Dodge Grand Caravan have fuel-saving economy modes; others, like the Nissan Altima and Honda Accord, have Sport modes.
+It isn't just luxury vehicles that have these selectable driving mode buttons.
+Models as plebeian as the Honda Civic and Dodge Grand Caravan have fuel-saving economy modes; others, like the Nissan Altima and Honda Accord, have Sport modes.

 These selectable driving modes can dial in mileage-saving economy settings alongside a Normal mode.
-Others have more options besides efficiency for Sport and sometimes Super-Sport modes.
-In turn, all can influence gas-pedal sensitivity, automatic-transmission shift patterns and steering feedback.
-Some Sport modes can even dial back an electronic stability system or hunker down an adaptive suspension to sharpen handling — and a number of economy programs, in turn, can restrain the air conditioning in the name of efficiency.
+Others have more options besides efficiency for Sport and sometimes Super Sport modes.
+The sportier driving modes seldom alter engine performance — rather, they influence factors like gas-pedal sensitivity, automatic-transmission shift patterns and steering feedback.
+Some Sport modes can even dial back an electronic stability system or hunker down an adaptive suspension to sharpen handling.
+A number of economy programs, in turn, can restrain the air conditioning in the name of eking out more miles per gallon.

-Such programs certainly affect real-world gas mileage.
-A more sensitive accelerator or kickdown-happy transmission often trades fuel efficiency for performance; relaxing those inputs with an economy mode, by contrast, guzzles less fuel and generally provides less excitement behind the wheel.
-The differences can be significant: In an unscientific mileage drive in 2009, we observed that driving in Sport mode could slash mileage as much as 11%.
+Such programs certainly affect real-world MPG.
+A more sensitive accelerator or kickdown-happy transmission often trades fuel efficiency for performance; relaxing those inputs with a mode geared toward fuel efficiency, by contrast, guzzles less fuel at the expense of excitement behind the wheel.
+The differences can be significant: In an unscientific mileage drive in 2009, we observed that driving in Sport mode could slash mileage as much as 11 percent.

 How does the EPA take all of this into account?